agorapp-dao/motoko-editor/public/motoko-tutorial/02-basics/mutable-variables/theory.md

 Here we have defined a variable `x` of type `Nat` (natural number) with an initial value of `10`.

 This variable is mutable, which means its value can be changed at any time.
-To change its value you can use `:=` operator:
+To change its value use the `:=` operator:

 ```motoko
 x := 20;